 Ankle avulsion fracture symptoms

-Symptoms of an ankle avulsion fracture are very similar to an ankle sprain and it is very difficult to tell the difference without an X-ray or MRI scan.
-There will be pain in the ankle immediately after the injury occurs with immediate swelling.
-Bruising may develop later and the athlete will most likely have difficulty moving or putting weight on the ankle.
+Symptoms of an ankle avulsion fracture are very similar to an ankle sprain.
+It is very difficult to tell the difference without an X-ray or MRI scan.

 Avulsion fractures can occur anywhere in the body, usually at joints. the ankle is one of the most common places for it to happen.
 When the ankle is sprained or twisted, a force is passed through the ligaments and tendons usually on the outside of the ankle.
 One of two things can then happen.